jellydator/ttlcache/README.md

 ```

 ## Usage
-The main type of `ttlcache` is `Cache`.
-It represents a single
+All cache operations are provided by the `Cache` type, which represents
-in-memory data store.

-To create a new instance of `ttlcache.Cache`, the `ttlcache.New()` function
+a single in-memory data store.
+To create a new instance of it, the
-should be called:
+`ttlcache.New()` function needs to be called:
 ```go
 func main() {
 	cache := ttlcache.New[string, string]()
 }
 ```

-Note that by default, a new cache instance does not let any of its
-items to expire or be automatically deleted.
-However, this feature
-can be activated by passing a few additional options into the
+By default, items never expire and are never removed automatically.
+Expiration is enabled by setting a default TTL with the `ttlcache.WithTTL()`
-`ttlcache.New()` function and calling the `cache.Start()` method:
+option and starting the automatic cleanup process with the `cache.Start()`
+method.
+Since `cache.Start()` blocks until `cache.Stop()` is called, it is
+usually launched on a separate goroutine:
 ```go
 func main() {
 	cache := ttlcache.New[string, string](